gracemcken/gracemcken/README.md

 ### :woman_technologist: About Me :
 I'm a coding student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ireland, studying with the Code Institute!

-- :nerd_face: I’m hoping to work as a Full Stack Developer in the future!
+- :nerd_face: I’m currently finishing up my JavaScript portfolio project, and then onto danger noodle (uh, Python I mean) territory.

 - :brain: I love learning new things which is why coding appeals to me!
 There's always something else to learn and improve.
+No one knows everything and if they say they do then they're lying.

 - :video_game: I spend most of my free time playing video games and cuddling my dog, because let's be honest, there's nothing better than doggo cuddles.